frontenddogma/web-development-glossary/manuscript/r.md

 Repository
 : A storage location for software.
 Repositories can be public or private, centralized or decentralized (as with version control repositories), and cover any kind of software.

-REPL
-: → Read-Eval-Print Loop

-Replaced element
-: An element whose representation is outside the scope of CSS; they are external objects whose representation is independent of the CSS formatting model.
-Put in simpler terms, they are elements whose contents are not affected by the current document’s styles.
-The position of the replaced element can be affected using CSS, but not the contents of the replaced element itself.
-Some replaced elements, such as `iframe` elements, may have style sheets of their own, but they do not inherit the styles of the parent document.
-Typical replaced elements include `iframe`, `video`, `embed`, and `img`. [‡](#m-replaced-element)

 Representational State Transfer
 : A group of software architecture design constraints that bring about efficient, reliable, and scalable distributed systems.
 A system is called RESTful when it adheres to those constraints.
 The basic idea of REST is that a resource, e.g., a document, is transferred with its state and relationships (hypertext) via well-defined, standardized operations and formats.
 Often APIs or services call themselves RESTful when they directly modify a type of document as opposed to triggering actions elsewhere. [‡](#m-rest)